quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part18_78-Dot_Product.md

 #### Matrix Rank and Low-Rank Approximation

 Background context explaining that a matrix's rank is related to its ability to be represented by fewer dimensions.
 This concept is crucial for understanding how recommender systems work, especially when using techniques like singular value decomposition (SVD).
-The rank of an \(N \times M\) matrix is the minimum number of dimensions necessary to represent the vectors in the matrix.
+The rank of an $N \times M$ matrix is the minimum number of dimensions necessary to represent the vectors in the matrix.

 In the given example: